-N26 will soon be launching a new feature called Shared Spaces.
+N26 say they will soon be launching a new feature called Shared Spaces.
 This will only be available on the paid-for “N26 You” account (€9.90 a month.)
 It is similar to a joint account – but not the same.

 The person who originally created the shared space is the sole owner of the space and the funds in it, but they are granting ‘Power of Attorney’ to the other participants to allow them to transfer money in and out.